onfido/onfido-openapi-spec/README.md

 This specification supports the latest version of the Onfido API (v3.6).

-It is also used for generating client libraries to allow backend services to interact with Onfido API.
-A postman collection is provided as well for user's convenience.
+It can also be used for generating client libraries to allow backend services to interact with the Onfido API.
+A [Postman collection](https://god.gw.postman.com/run-collection/221325-406603c0-7f64-4251-a58c-93324d99f916) is provided as well for user's convenience.

 ## Client libraries